 \subsection{Implementation Details}

-We train the proposed model from scratch.
-Both the generator and discriminator are implemented on the platform Pytorch [44] with a single NVIDIA GeForce Titan X GPU.
+Both the generator and discriminator are implemented on the platform Pytorch \cite{b44} with a single NVIDIA GeForce Titan X GPU.
 We leverage the Adam optimizer with $\beta _{1}=0.5$ and $\beta _{2}=0.999$.
-The total training epochs are 200, then the initial learning rate is set to 0.0002 for the first 100 epochs and decay linearly in the last 100 epochs.
-Additionally, we utilize the Instance Normalization [45], and set the batchsize = 1.
+The total training epochs are 200, then the initial learning rate is set to 0.0002 for the first 100 epochs and decays linearly in the last 100 epochs.
+Additionally, we utilize the Instance Normalization \cite{b45}, and set the batchsize = 1.
 Meanwhile, the weighting factors are set as $\alpha=100$, $\lambda=10$, $\delta=15$, $\eta=100$, $\tau=100$ and $\xi=5$, respectively.